 We’ll talk about the best tools for keyword analysis in more detail below, but here are some tips:

 - Consider Ahrefs’ Keywords Explorer instead.
 Use Keywords Explorer or any quality alternatives that don’t require much manual work and generate suitable long-tail keyword options.
-You only need to type a word representing your niche and segment the offered keywords with various filters.
+You must only type a word representing your niche and segment the offered keywords with various filters.

 Look at your competitors